sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 <summary>virglrenderer</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Virgl Rendering library.
+Short desc    : Virgl Rendering library.
-Лицензия     : MIT
+License      : MIT
-Описание     : The virgil3d rendering library is a library used by
+Descript     : The virgil3d rendering library is a library used by
              : qemu to implement 3D GPU support for the virtio GPU.
 ```